coreshop/CoreShop/docs/docs/03_Bundles/Variant_Bundle.md

 ```

 ## Abstract

-Pimcore already supports variants.
-But it doesn't define what a Variant is, or how a variant differs from the Parent Product or other Variants.
+Pimcore supports variants but does not define the specifics of what a variant is or how it differs from the parent

-In classical e-commerce scenarios, you usually have different Variation Types like Size and Color with different Values like `XL` or `Red`.

-CoreShop describes these two types of entities as `Group` (`CoreShop\Component\Variant\Model\AttributeGroupInterface`) and `Value` (`CoreShop\Component\Variant\Model\AttributeValueInterface`

-The "Product" itself than is a sort-of abstract entity that is used to define what Attribute Groups are allowed.
-The Pimcore Variants then, need to have the values of thse Groups filled.

-Example:

- - AttributeGroup Color
-   -AttributeValue Red
-   -AttributeValue Blue
+product or other variants.
+CoreShop addresses this by introducing two entities:

+1. **Attribute Group** (`CoreShop\Component\Variant\Model\AttributeGroupInterface`): Defines types like size or color.
+2. **Attribute Value** (`CoreShop\Component\Variant\Model\AttributeValueInterface`): Represents values like `XL`
+   or `Red`.

+The product is an abstract entity specifying the allowed attribute groups, with its variants needing to have these group
+values filled.

+### Example

+- **AttributeGroup Color**: Contains `AttributeValue Red` and `AttributeValue Blue`.
- - product (defines allowed groups for color)
+- **Product**: Defines allowed groups for color.
-   - variant-red (defines the AttributeValue Red in attributes)
+    - **Variant-Red**: Defines the `AttributeValue Red` in attributes.
-   - variant-blue (defines the AttributeValue Blue in attributes)
+    - **Variant-Blue**: Defines the `AttributeValue Blue` in attributes.

 ## Usage

+### Class Installation

-CoreShop Variant Bundle does NOT come with a Installer for certain Resources it requires.
-That is on purpose and you need to manually install what you need.
+The Variant Bundle does not come with an installer for required resources.
+You need to install what you need manually.

-Per Default, it comes with 3 different Classes:
+By default, it includes three classes:

 - `CoreShopAttributeGroup`
 - `CoreShopAttributeColor`
 - `CoreShopAttributeValue`

-Whereas `Color` and `Value` are two Value types and `Group` is a Group type.

-You can manually import the classes from this dir ```vendor/coreshop/variant-bundle/Resources/install/pimcore/classes```
+The classes `Color` and `Value` represent value types, while `Group` is a group type.
+Manually import the classes

-To create a "Product" Class, you need to implement the interface ```CoreShop\Component\Variant\Model\ProductVariantAwareInterface```.
-The Class requires you to have these fields:
+from `vendor/coreshop/variant-bundle/Resources/install/pimcore/classes`.

+### Creating a "Product" Class

+Implement the `CoreShop\Component\Variant\Model\ProductVariantAwareInterface` for your "Product" class.
+It should
+include these fields:

- - attributes - ManyToManyObjectRelation for `CoreShopAttributeColor`/`CoreShopAttributeValue`
+- **attributes**: ManyToManyObjectRelation for `CoreShopAttributeColor`/`CoreShopAttributeValue`.
- - allowedAttributeGroups - ManyToManyObjectRelation for `CoreShopAttributeGroup`
+- **allowedAttributeGroups**: ManyToManyObjectRelation for `CoreShopAttributeGroup`.
- - mainVariant - ManyToOneRelation for `Product` (eg. your Class where you implemented the interface)
+- **mainVariant**: ManyToOneRelation for `Product` (i.e., your class implementing the interface).

+The Variant Bundle significantly enhances the flexibility of product management in CoreShop, allowing for detailed and
+diverse product variant configurations.